faeboli/Lcnc/Readme.md

 There are several FPGA configurations available, ready to be uploaded on FPGA boards, also eventually new user defined configurations can be generated.

+Up to 4 FPGA boards can be driven together, a gigabit ethernet switch is needed.

 The work now is focused on Colorligh 5a-75b and 5a-65e boards.
 These boards have the pins configured as output-only, in order to have access to inputs some soldering is required.